theorib/op-sqlite-turso-expo-react-native/README.md

 This projects uses a nearly "vanilla" installation of Expo with very few changes.
 Most notably:

+- [TanStack Query](https://tanstack.com/query/latest) to make data fetching and syncing with Turso more straightforward while handling pending and loading states properly
 - [op-sqlite](https://github.com/OP-Engineering/op-sqlite) is installed as a dependency since this is what we are testing
 - [faker-js](https://fakerjs.dev/) is installed to provide mock data
 - [expo-dev-client](https://docs.expo.dev/versions/latest/sdk/dev-client/) to allow for Expo custom builds (necessary when using op-sqlite)